home-controller/homeauto_network/README.md

 So minimum number of bits for a message is 20 with no date and not waiting for end of frame.
 ```

 * [ ] Todo On a lower level limit the max consecutive bits of the same value sent to have max time of having the line HIGH and LOW to make the timing more forgiving.
-Should probably use CAN style, add a inverted bit if long sequence(6 ?) of high or low bits instead of relying on parity bit.
+Should probably use CAN style, add a inverted bit if long sequence(5 for CAN) of high or low bits instead of relying on parity bit.

 * I think(should look it up) CAN have a max pull-down of 6 bits and anything more is used to set an error.
 So if one unit gets a CRC error it can use this to cancel the send and set an error thus keeping all units in sync.
 * Using a bit timing length of 2048µs gives a lines speed of approx 488 bit/s for the bandwidth.